 One of the trips we took was a somewhat last-minute trip to Atlantis after finding out about the free stay when you status match.
 It meant the kids would miss 3 more days of school that I hadn’t planned and a second ski lesson (out of only 6).
 I also gave up a chance to take a Civil Service exam which is a promotion opportunity.
 But I didn’t need a promotion I was very happy at the current level of my position, and the kids were still young.

 We live once.
 How often do you get the opportunity for a free stay?
 So, we went and loved it.
 So much so that a month later we rematched our status and I started looking at Southwest flights for a return visit possibly in the fall.
 However, the 787 MAX issue arose, and the flights to the Caribbean became more complicated and when fall flights were released they cost substantially more points.
 The kids chose Jamaica over Atlantis for Thanksgiving which cost 118,000 miles for 2 flights.
 Our trips to Nassau and Montego Bay last year combined were less.
-I am glad we went when we did but I haven’t given up hope we will make it back this year.

 3. Plan downtime.
 For us that means beach or pool time.